mdgriffith/kubernetes-starterkit/README.md

 `minikube start`       | Start the minikube
 `minikube delete`      | Delete local kubernetes instance `minikube dashboard`   | Get the address of the Kubernetes Dashboard for local.
-`install dev`          | Install a dev environment locally.
-You should only need to do this once.
+`source activate.sh`   | Setup python so that the below commands can work `deploy dev`           | Deploy a dev environment.
 `logs dev`             | Stream the app(specifically Python/flask) logs to the terminal `deploy prod`          | Deploy to google container engine.